Skip to Main Content

 Federal Legislative History Research: A Practitioner's Guide to Compiling the Documents and Sifting for Legislative Intent by the Law Librarians' Society of Washington, D.C.

-Congressional Glossary includes definitions of terms used in the legislative process.
+Glossary of Legislative Terms provides definitions and explanations of terms used in the legislative process.

 The Legislative Process - A Quick Outline